Ashwini-nandagavi/Online-Shopping-for-Local-Vendors/README.md

 ## 📖 Overview

-The **Online Shopping Platform for Local Vendors** is designed to bring small businesses online and simplify digital commerce.
+The **Online Shopping for Local Vendors** is designed to bring small businesses online and simplify digital commerce.

 ### 🎯 Objectives
 - Support local vendors in expanding their reach